russelljjarvis/teiili/docs/scripts/Equation builder.rst

 The keywords explained:

 * **base_unit**: Indicates whether neuron is current or conductance based.
 * **adaptation**: What type of adaptive feedback should be used.
-So far only calciumFeedback is implemented.
+So far only calciumfeedback is implemented.
 * **integration_mode**: Determines whether integration up to spike-generation is linear or exponential.
 * **leak**: Enables leaky integration.
 * **position**: To enable spatial-like position indices on neuron.